markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 You can instantiate a character template into the map of the region by simply dragging and dropping the character template into the map (Click left of the *Name* item and drag).

+In 3D region views, the drop uses the actual surface hit position, so the instance also stores the correct `y` height.
+This makes drag-and-drop placement work correctly on stairs, elevated geometry, and lowered dungeon floors.

 You can use the [Entity Tool](tools/entity) to move or delete character instances after creation.

 ## Items